BePo: Dual Representation for 3D Occupancy Prediction: Introduction

 \section{Introduction}

-3D occupancy prediction has recently emerged as a new paradigm for 3D perception~\cite{wang2022detr3d,liu2023sparsebev,shi2023ega,shi2024decotr,yasarla2023mamo,yasarla2024futuredepth} especially for autonomous driving, sparking significant interest from both industry and academia.
-Specifically, the task of 3D occupancy prediction aims to infer fine-grained 3D geometry and semantics from camera images, providing critical scene information with a level of fine granularity that depth estimation and 3D object detection does not possess, which is critical for downstream tasks such as motion planning.
+3D occupancy prediction has served as a central task for autonomous driving perception~\cite{wang2022detr3d,liu2023sparsebev,shi2023ega,shi2024decotr,yasarla2023mamo,yasarla2024futuredepth}.
+Specifically, the task of 3D occupancy prediction aims to infer fine-grained 3D geometry and semantics from camera images, providing critical scene information with a level of fine granularity that is critical for downstream tasks such as motion planning.

-Most existing solutions, however, are computationally expensive, as they adopt a dense 3D feature volume and rely on heavy cross-attention operations to perform 2D-to-3D transformation and information aggregation~\cite{wei2023surroundocc,zhang2023occformer,pan2024renderocc}.
-3D convolutions often follows to process such feature volume are which incur significant memory footprint and latency, making it challenging to deploy these models on resource constrained compute platforms like autonomous vehicles.
-To mitigate the high compute costs introduced by dense volume, people recently have explored BEV representation by collapsing such volume along the $z$-axis as an alternative~\cite{harley2023simple,yu2023flashocc} and demonstrated much improved inference runtime.
-Another line of more recent research explores sparse representations, \eg, sparse 3D points, to model the 3D scene~\cite{wang2024opus, liu2024fully} and achieved competitive performance.
+Most existing solutions are computationally expensive, as they adopt a dense 3D feature volume and rely on costly cross-attention to perform 2D-to-3D transformation and feature aggregation~\cite{wei2023surroundocc,zhang2023occformer,pan2024renderocc}.
+3D convolutions often follows to process such feature volume incurring significant memory footprint and latency, making it challenging to deploy these models on resource constrained platforms such as autonomous vehicles.
+To mitigate the high compute cost, BEV representation~\cite{harley2023simple,yu2023flashocc} is advocated by collapsing a 3D volume along the $z$-axis as an alternative and demonstrated much improved inference runtime.
+Another line of research explores sparse representations, learning the entire 3D scene of a set of points~\cite{wang2024opus, liu2024fully} and achieved competitive performance.
 Despite the encouraging results, BEV and sparse 3D points as scene representations still suffer from their respective shortcomings.
-For instance, it is challenging to robustly capture little objects in BEV, as they could have very limited 3D representation to begin with due to small size, and further exacerbated when projected to the BEV plane.
-Meanwhile, it is not sensible to use sparse 3D points to model flat surfaces such as the road, since doing so would require a large number of points which a simple BEV plane could already handle well.
+For instance, it is challenging to robustly capture little objects in BEV, as they could have limited 3D representation to begin with due to small size, and further exacerbated when projected onto the BEV plane.
+Meanwhile, it is not sensible to use sparse 3D points to model simple structures such as flat surfaces, since doing so would require a large number of points where a simple BEV plane can already handle well.